 In connection with the bankruptcy proceedings, UPC is required to prepare its consolidated financial statements as of December 31, 2002, in accordance with Statement of Position 90-7, Financial Reporting by Entities in Reorganization Under the Bankruptcy Code ("SOP 90-7"), issued by the American Institute of Certified Public Accountants.
 In accordance with SOP 90-7, all of UPC's pre-petition liabilities that are subject to compromise under the proposed plan of reorganization are segregated in UPC's consolidated balance sheet as liabilities subject to compromise.
 These liabilities are recorded at the amounts expected to be allowed as claims in the bankruptcy proceedings rather than at the estimated amounts for which those allowed claims may be settled as a result of the approval of the plan of reorganization.
-The estimates for allowable amounts are based on accounting records, discussions with creditors and amounts as documented in the Reorganization Plan, although these estimates for allowable amounts prior year have not been reclassified to the presentation required by SOP 90-7.
-The following presents condensed financial information for UPC, in accordance with SOP 90-7:
+The estimates for allowable amounts are based on accounting records, discussions with creditors and amounts as documented in the Reorganization Plan, although these estimates for allowable amounts could change.
+Since the Company consolidates UPC, financial information with respect to UPC included in the Company's consolidated financial statements as of December 31, 2002 has been prepared in accordance with SOP 90-7.
+Comparable items in the